Other Massage Therapy Articles You May Like

 If you don’t have a license in massage therapy or a related field, you’ll want to choose acupressure classes that meet your state’s licensure requirements for practicing on patients.
 A massage therapy license, for example, generally requires 500 hours of combined classroom and hands-on practice time.

 Students can earn certification as an Asian Bodywork Therapist (ABT) through the American Organization for Bodywork Therapies of Asia (AOBTA) and the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 To earn the ABT credential, candidates must complete an approved acupressure training program and pass a certification exam.

 Acupressure Career Outlook

-Massage-oriented professions like acupressure can anticipate a 24 percent increase in employment through 2026, faster than average for all jobs, according to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook.
+Massage-oriented professions like acupressure can anticipate a faster than average job growth (18.3%) compared to all other jobs, according to the U.S. Bureau of Labor Statistics’ 2022 Occupational Outlook Handbook.
 The increasing popularity of massage therapy and the ongoing wellness boom across the United States are among the many factors that will contribute to the strong job growth rate for massage professionals in the coming years.

 Is an Acupressure Career Right for You?

 An acupressure career requires advanced training in anatomy, physiology, Chinese medicine and the unique techniques involved in acupressure therapy.
 A thorough understanding of key business concepts, which many acupressure schools offer, will also serve you well in building a successful practice.

 If you are interested in an acupressure career, take a closer look at acupressure schools or acupressure online courses.
 Then choose the acupressure training program that meets your personal and professional needs.